 The Safety Strategy employs a Safe System approach with the goal of zero fatal and severe injury traffic deaths.
-The Safe System approach originated in Sweden and now other countries and many U.S. cities are using the framework.
-Similar frameworks are Vision Zero (Sweden), Toward Zero Deaths (U.S.), Road to Zero Coalition (National Safety Council), Safe System (New Zealand), and Sustainable Safety (Denmark).
+The Safe System approach originated in Sweden, and now other countries and many U.S. cities use the framework.
+Similar frameworks are Vision Zero (Sweden), Toward Zero Deaths (U.S.), Road to Zero Coalition (National Safety Council), Safe System (New Zealand) and Sustainable Safety (Denmark).

 The Safe System approach involves a holistic view of the transportation system and the interactions among travel speeds, vehicles, road users and the road itself.
 It is an inclusive approach that prioritizes safety for all user groups of the transportation system - drivers, motorcyclists, passengers, pedestrians, bicyclists, and commercial and heavy vehicle drivers.
-Consistent with the region's long-term safety vision, the Safe System approach acknowledges that people will make mistakes and may have road crashes, and that the transportation system should therefore be designed so that crashes do not result in death or serious injury.
-Street design emphasizes managing speeds for safety, access management, medians, and maintaining separation between people walking and bicycling and motor vehicles, access management and median separation of traffic.
+Consistent with the region's long-term safety vision, the Safe System approach acknowledges that people will make mistakes and may have road crashes and that the transportation system should therefore be designed so that crashes do not result in death or serious injury.
+Street design emphasizes managing speeds for safety, access management, median separation of traffic and maintaining separation between motor vehicles and people walking and bicycling.

-Figure 3-4 Components of the Safe System approach
+Figure 3.4: Components of the Safe System approach